ChestnutEOS/eosio-chestnutmsig/blockchain/contracts/chestnutacnt/README.md

 the chestnutacnt contract will check the transfer quantity against the spending limit of 100.0000 EOS that `daniel` previously setup.
 If the quantity is over the limit, the contract will fail the transfer.
-If it is successfull the smart contract will the sign the multi-sig transaction with chestnutacnt@active and daniel can execute the transfer.
+If it is successfull the smart contract will the sign the multi-sig transaction with chestnutacnt@security and daniel can execute the transfer.